-A Greek appeals court has decided not to allow the extradition of convicted West German agitator Rolf Pohle, who was arrested in Athens last month.
+Background: A Greek appeals court has decided not to allow the extradition of convicted West German agitator Rolf Pohle, who was arrested in Athens last month.
 The court decision follows public protest meetings against extradition -- claiming Pohle's crimes in Germany were political.

 SYNOPSIS: At the latest meeting in Athens on Tuesday and Wednesday (17 and 18 August) his supporters accused the Greek Government of succumbing to German pressure.
 Pohle is wanted in Germany to serve the remaining two-and-a-half years of a six-and-a-half year sentence for membership of a criminal organisation, possession of a weapon, fraud and forgery.
 Eh was freed from prison last year in exchange for Peter Lorenz, the President of the West German House of Representatives, who was kidnapped by guerrillas.
 Pohle and four other jailed activity were allowed to fly to Aden in exchange for Lorenz, who was later released.